Webinar

 So, take a look at pages four and five.
 And I’ve separated these out, so the sections, there’s number one, number two, and number three, number four, and number five.
 So, obviously, you would never recruit a board member or someone to be screened…So, let me step back a moment.
 When you’re considering someone for the board, so I’m thinking about this committee, this board development committee, this subcommittee of the board, the process it goes through, of course, the board has already adopted the performance expectations, which we’re gonna review in a minute.
 And then there’s a policy that describes what’s the composition, the optimum composition of a board, right?
 Different life experiences.
 I want somebody on the board who is familiar with accounting.
 I don’t want them to be our free accountant, but I want that brain within the room.
 Right?

 I want a lawyer.
 Again, not to be our lawyer, but I want that brain in the room.
 I sat years ago in a…I was on a board and we were at a meeting and somebody started to say something and the person who in the room happened to be a lawyer, was not the institution’s lawyer but was a lawyer, said, “Oh, no, stop.
 Do not make that statement and don’t ask that question because it’s illegal.”
 Okay.
 I want that brain there.
 Okay.
 I want someone depending on our mission, I want them to be very experienced in our mission.
 So, for example, I would want…let’s say we’re an arts organization, a theater.
 Okay.
-I actually want someone from another theatre company, someone in the arts to be on the board to help reaffirm what the CEO is saying, etc., etc., blah, blah, blah.
+I actually want someone from another theater company, someone in the arts to be on the board to help reaffirm what the CEO is saying, etc., etc., blah, blah, blah.

 So, there’s this policy that says what we’re looking for in this brain to combine to become this brain, skills, the skills we want, the diversity we want, etc., etc. And so you’ll see on pages four and five that every board member is expected to fulfill these expectations.
 And the way we know if you’re going to is that there’s nobody nominated to the board that wasn’t interviewed.
 So, when you conduct an interview, you don’t say, “Hi, Simone, we wanna talk to you about being on our board.”
 Okay?
 Because once you interview me, you’re gonna think, “Oh, my God.
 Oh, my God.
 We don’t want her on our board.”
 So, you end up saying, “Well, we’re reaching out to people in the community, not to ask you for money.
 This is not a fundraising call.
 But we’ve got a number of board positions available in the future.
 We have committee positions, etc. And we were wondering if you’d like to talk a little bit about perhaps, possibly, maybe getting more involved in our organization.”
 Now, if they say, “Yes, I’d like to talk to you about…” okay.
 But some will say, “Well, no.” That’s okay.